 Health and Wellness in the Time of COVID

-With 74% of the shoppers Numerator surveyed saying they plan to embrace wellness as a lifestyle in 2021, where are health-conscious consumers directing their attention and their dietary dollars?
+With 74% of the shoppers from our consumer insights panel Numerator surveyed saying they plan to embrace wellness as a lifestyle in 2021, where are health-conscious consumers directing their attention and their dietary dollars?
 And how can brands and retailers stay in shape while also helping consumers meet their nutrition and fitness goals?

 Consumers count on diet and exercise for long-term health benefits

 Eating right and working out are still driving factors in how consumers maintain their health.
 We found 71% of shoppers are currently dieting with 57% doing so in order to manage their well-being and weight.
 Half of these dieters are also committed to exercising regularly, choosing activities like walking or yoga that can be either done on their own or safely in small groups.

 Though millennials continue to make up the majority of dieters, we’re seeing an increase among lower-income, older, and ethnically diverse households over the last year.
 Additionally, Keto and Intermittent Fasting diets now top gluten-free and vegetarian plans in popularity.
 This means brands and retailers have an opportunity to engage with new consumers in this category while promoting items that match today’s diet trends.

 Dieters boost grocery spend both in-store and online

 Although consumers in general are spending more on groceries because of COVID-19, an even greater share of wallet is being captured from dieting households.
 Food, Mass, and Club channels remain the retailers of choice for consumers seeking out a wide variety of healthy eating options.
 Kroger is one retailer that has capitalized on this trend by promoting their private label brands more frequently.